pulumi/docs/reference/service/saml-okta.md

 ![SAML Application Metadata](../../images/reference/service/saml-okta/okta-xml-descriptor.png)

-With the large block of XML text in your clipboard, navigate to your SAML organization's page on the Pulumi Cloud Console.
+With the block of XML text in your clipboard, navigate to your SAML organization's page on the Pulumi Cloud Console.
 The exact URL depends on the name of the organization, but it will be something like: https://app.pulumi.com/robot-co/settings

-On the organization setting's page, paste the large IDP metadata descriptor into the bottom card titled "SAML SSO Settings".
+On the organization setting's page, paste the IDP metadata descriptor into the bottom card titled "SAML SSO Settings".
 Then click the "SAVE" button at the bottom of the card.

 ![Pulumi Organization Settings](../../images/reference/service/saml-okta/pulumi-org-settings.png)